-This is a busy, curious dog; she is happiest when she is the center of attention.
-She loves to play and clown and is affectionate with her family, children, strangers, other dogs and pets, basically everyone!
-The Havanese is willing to please and learn easily, but she tends to be vocal.
+This is a busy, curious dog, happiest when residing at the center of attention of the family.
+The Havanese loves to play and clown and is affectionate to family, children, strangers, other dogs, and pets—basically everyone!
+This breed is willing to please, learns easily, and can tend to be vocal.

-Although energetic, the Havanese can have her exercise needs met with a short walk or a good play session.
-She is not a dog that can live outside.
-Coat care entails brushing two to four times a week.
-This is a nonshedding dog, which means that loose hairs are caught in the outer hairs, tending to tangle, unless they are combed out.
+Although energetic, the exercise needs of the Havanese can be met with a short walk or a good play session.
+Coat care entails a full brushing two to four times a week.
+This is a non-shedding dog.
+Loose hairs are caught in the outer hairs, tending to tangle, unless they are combed out regularly.

 - Major concerns: none

 - Minor concerns: patellar luxation